damiencarbery/quotes/quotes.md

 ---

 "Success isn't overnight.
-It’s when every day you get a little better than the day before.
+It's when every day you get a little better than the day before.
 It all adds up." - Dwayne Johnson

 ---

-"Success isn't always about ‘Greatness’, it’s about consistency.
+"Success isn't always about ‘Greatness', it's about consistency.
 Consistent, hard work gains success.
 Greatness will come." - Dwayne Johnson

 ---

-"Be the person that when your feet touch the floor in the morning, the devil says, “awe shit... they’re up"." - Dwayne Johnson
+"Be the person that when your feet touch the floor in the morning, the devil says, “awe shit... they're up"." - Dwayne Johnson

 ---